space-wizards/docs/src/en/proposals/fairlysadpanda-revolutionaries.md

 - Extracting the Head Rev implant from a Head Rev
 - The Revs attack the Bridge

+And even an uplink disconnection attempt might be a very complex psi-op by a Traitor!

 There are no other mechanical ways to fully identify a mutiny. **Paranoia is the point.**

 ### Reclaiming The Bridge

-If the Revs decide to launch their mutiny, it’s time for the Warden to hand out guns and Security, and recruited loyalist crew, to take back the bridge before the uplink is disconnected.
+If the Revs decide to launch their mutiny, it’s time for the Warden to hand out guns to Security, and recruited loyalist crew, to take back the bridge before the uplink is disconnected.
 In this way the round functions a little like Nukies, except with a (probably) less well-armed opponent who is defending one specific point.